franaragondev/react-meetup/README.md

 3. **Favorites Toggle Functionality**:
    - The project now includes functionality to add and remove meetups from the user's favorites list.
 The state of favorites is stored in `localStorage`, ensuring persistence even after page reloads.
 The badge in the header dynamically updates to reflect the number of favorites in real-time, providing a seamless experience for the user.

+4. **Unit Tests for MeetupItem Component**:
+   - Unit tests have been implemented for the MeetupItem component, focusing on verifying its behavior.
+These tests include ensuring the correct rendering of titles and descriptions, as well as testing the functionality of adding/removing meetups from the favorites list.
+The state of favorites is mocked using localStorage, and the button functionality is tested to ensure the expected behavior, such as toggling the button text and updating localStorage accordingly.

 <a id="tech-stack"></a>
 ## Technology Stack